-Over the course of history, castle has repeatedly changed owners.
-Among them were Drugeths who made its expansion in the fourteenth century.
-In the middle of the 15th century, the castle was occupied by the rebels, becoming the seat of the leader of the “bratrzyk” movement, Peter Aksamit.
-In 1505 it became a property of the Horvath family; with time, the local branch of this well-known Hungarian family took the surname from the castle’s name Palocsay.
-The Palocsay ruled the castle until the end of its history.
-Although in the 17th century, the defensive walls of the stronghold were strengthened, the castle has already lost its defensive character, acting as a representative, noble residence.
-Thanks to this, after the fall of the Francis Rákóczi uprising at the beginning of the 18th century, the owners managed to protect it from destruction.
-It was inhabited in the mid-nineteenth century, although at that time its walls were already slowly falling apart.
-In 1830, the Palocsay rebuilt it, including knocking out large window openings in the walls.
-Plaveč’s story ended with a fire that consumed it completely in 1856.
+In 1505, Plaveč became the property of the Horvath family.
+Local branch of this well-known Hungarian family eventually adopted the surname from the name of castle – Palocsay.
+The Palocsays ruled the castle until the end of its history.
+Although in the 17th century its defensive walls were strengthened, the castle had already lost its defensive character, playing the role of an early modern representative seat.
+Thanks to this, after the fall of Francis Rákóczi uprising in the early 18th century, the owners managed to save it from destruction.
+It was inhabited even in the mid-nineteenth century, although at that time it began to fall into neglect.
+In 1830, the Palocsay family rebuilt it into a classicist palace, but soon the history of Plaveč ended with a fire that consumed it completely in 1856.

 The castle has been preserved in the form of a poorly legible ruin.
 Its most characteristic elements are the remains of four towers.
 The rebuilt south tower is best preserved, and most of its walls have been preserved with three levels of window openings.
-However, from the gothic keep and two renaissance, defensive towers, only stumps protruding into the sky.
+However, from the Gothic keep and two Renaissance cannon towers, only stumps protruding into the sky.
 The outer walls, which once connected the towers, have only been preserved in some places.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.